kindelia/Kindelia/WHITEBOOK.md

 Lambda Calculus, in a manner that looks truly fundamental, and is the main reason the HVM works so well.

-### Is Kindelia a consequence of the HVM?
+### Is K-Chan a consequence of the HVM?

 Yes.
-The main motivation behind the creation of Kindelia is to spread awareness of the HVM, and all the amazing possibilities that Interaction Nets bring - and we're very open about that.
-Once the world realizes the potential of the HVM through Kindelia, it won't be hard to foresee a future where massively parallel interaction-net processors will replace the old Von Neumann architecture, taking humanity to a whole new level of technological maturity.
-As the authors of Kindelia, we intend to lead this revolution.
+The main motivation behind the creation of K-Chan is to spread awareness of the HVM, and all the amazing possibilities that Interaction Nets bring - and we're very open about that.
+Once the world realizes the potential of the HVM through K-Chan, it won't be hard to foresee a future where massively parallel interaction-net processors will replace the old Von Neumann architecture, taking humanity to a whole new level of technological maturity.
+As the authors of K-Chan, we intend to lead this revolution.

-This, by itself, is a fair reason to believe on Kindelia's future; after all, we are, ironically, doing this for the technology, and have no interest on profiting from the network.
+This, by itself, is a fair reason to believe on K-Chan's future; after all, we are, ironically, doing this for the technology, and have no interest on profiting from the network.
 That is why we made an extra effort to make it as simple and stable as possible, decreasing the need for a highly active core